 A condensed view of the shadow registers is available via the IMAGE_ADDR and eight IMAGE_DATA* registers.
-These registers can help to simplify OTP programming.
-They present a block of the shadow register data in the same format as the OTP memory.
+These registers present a single 8-byte block of shadow register data in the same format as the OTP memory.
+These may help to simplify OTP programming.
 Refer to Figure 10 to see the IMAGE_ADDR and IMAGE_DATA* registers.